slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Strategy wins before the battle begins; tactics exploit weakness during it.

 Leverage is a force multiplier.
 Target your opponent’s weaknesses to raise your odds.
 Use unpredictability, charm, mirroring, or deception when needed.

-Hints:

-- If you control the overall direction and framing of the battle, anything they do will play into your hands.
-- Divide and conquer.
-- Beware of counter-attacking: audacious moves can create disguised problems, remedied by greater audacity.
-- Any change requires injecting more energy than the system extracts.
-- Once you step into a fight not of your choosing, you lose all initiative.
-- Drain opponent morale with unexpected defeat or strong defense.
-- Every strength has a complementary weakness.
-- Look for people when they are bluffing.
+If you control the overall direction and framing of the battle, anything they do will play into your hands.
+Divide and conquer.
+Beware of counter-attacking: audacious moves can create disguised problems, remedied by greater audacity.
+Any change requires injecting more energy than the system extracts.
+Once you step into a fight not of your choosing, you lose all initiative.
+Drain opponent morale with unexpected defeat or strong defense.
+Every strength has a complementary weakness.
+Look for people when they are bluffing.

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."
 -- Archimedes [-212]*